 Differentiate between vertical and horizontal alignment when it comes to scaffolding.
 As new knowledge is gathered, curriculum maps are adjusted and revised almost weekly.

 Differentiate between “assessment” and “grading”, identifying how formative and summative assessments bring various data to the table for reflective opportunities.
 Applicable artifacts for the art room include establishing an assessment routine, supporting Essential Questions and learning standards.

 Identify gaps within current practices and curriculum design when it comes to differentiation strategies.

 Design a mini-lesson and continue ongoing contributions to curriculum maps, ensuring that learning is elevated for all types of learners.
 Applicable learning includes the more detailed elements of a growing curriculum map, lesson plan ideas and the opportunity to create a presentation for stakeholders as a communication tool for intentionality in curriculum design.

 Growth Mindset Strategies for the Art Classroom

-A sample assignment from Week 4 of the class Designing Your Art Curriculum
+A sample experience from Week 5 of the class Designing Your Art Curriculum

 3. Practical, Hands-On Application